 Note: These lists are ordered by scheduled release date given at the time of the post being made and are not completed lists (because we don’t know everything releasing next year and for in case we get some Beyoncé drops from someone, who knows…) Some dates may be subject to change.

-Be on the lookout for our list TOMORROW of music, books, Broadway, and misc. coming out in 2019.
+Check out our list of music, books, Broadway, and misc. coming out in 2019 here.

 Young Justice: Outsiders (January 4th)